pouyam79i/ESP8266-WEMOS-32M/README.md

 This model can be kind of hard to figure out how to set it up and updload your code on it.<br>
 For me, as I am a lover of these kind MCUs board and IoT things, it took me to find clibs in russian to figure how to deal with it :))))<br>
-well lets get down and see what how to do the job.<br>
+well lets get down and see how to do the job.<br>
 </p>
 <br>